nevrome/currycarbon/README.md

                            just as DATES, but with a new line for each input date.
-DATES and --uncalFile can be combined and you can provide multiple instances of --uncalFile -q,--quickOut            Should a simple calibration result per sample be printed to the command line?
+DATES and --uncalFile can be combined and you can provide multiple instances of --uncalFile --calibrationCurveFile ARG
+                           Path to an calibration curve file in .14c format.
+The calibration curve will be read and used for calibration.
+If no file is provided, currycarbon will use the intcal20 curve.
+  -q,--quickOut            Should a simple calibration result per sample be
+                           printed to the command line?
   --densityFile ARG        Path to an output file which stores output densities